 Ministry of Health Singapore.
 All Rights Reserved.

-E-cigarettes and vapourisers are battery operated devices that release nicotine by heating up chemicals or e-liquids and turning them into vapour, which users then inhale.
-The main difference from regular cigarettes is the absence of tobacco leaves.
+E-cigarettes and vapourisers are battery-operated devices that release nicotine by heating up chemicals or e-liquids and turning them into vapour, which users then inhale.
+The main difference between e-cigarettes and regular cigarettes is the absence of tobacco leaves.

-Part of its appeal, especially to youths, is the variety of interesting forms such as cigarettes, pipes and even nondescript everyday items such as pens and USB memory sticks; e-liquids are also offered in a variety of flavours, from apple to mint or even a cocktail-mix of flavours.
+Part of its appeal, especially to youths, is the variety of interesting forms of vape devices such as cigarettes, pipes, and even nondescript everyday items such as pens and USB memory sticks; e-liquids (called “vape juices”) are also offered in a variety of flavours, from apple to mint or even a cocktail-mix of flavours.

 Related: Get the Facts Right About Tobacco Products

-Despite its relatively harmless-looking exterior and playful marketing, the main function of e-cigarettes is essentially still to dispense nicotine, which is not only addictive but causes harmful side effects such as a decrease in appetite, increased heart rate, increased blood pressure, and even sweating, nausea and diarrhoea in more extreme cases.
+The risks of vaping are plenty.
+Despite its relatively harmless-looking exterior and playful marketing, the main function of e-cigarettes is essentially still to dispense nicotine.
+Nicotine is not only addictive but it also causes harmful side effects such as a decrease in appetite, increased heart rate, increased blood pressure, and even sweating, nausea and diarrhoea in more extreme cases.

-In addition to nicotine, e-cigarettes and vapourisers also contain other substances that increase the risk of cancer.
+In addition to nicotine, e-cigarettes and vapourisers also contain other toxic chemicals or substances that increase the risk of cancer.
 These include formaldehyde and acetaldehyde, as well as potentially toxic metal nanoparticles from the vaporising mechanism in e-cigarettes.

 Related: Smoking Increases Your Risk of Diabetes

-Studies have shown that youths who try vaping (the act of using a vapouriser) are more likely to pick up a cigarette if they haven’t done so before.
+E-Cigarettes – A Gateway for Youths to Pick Up Smoking Studies have shown that young people who try vaping are more likely to pick up a cigarette if they haven’t done so before.
 A recent study done in the US showed that students who used e-cigarettes by the time they started 9th grade (15 years old) were more likely than others to start smoking traditional cigarettes and other tobacco products.

 Related: Smoking — Habit or Addiction?

-Besides the known harmful effects of e-cigarettes, dabbling in an unregulated industry also exposes you to many other risks.
+Besides the known harmful effects of e-cigarettes, dabbling in an unregulated industry also exposes you to many other risks and long-term effects.

 The list of ingredients, for example, can vary widely between different manufacturers.
-Without a regulatory body to monitor the ingredients that go into a vaping device, you cannot be certain what harmful chemicals might be contained within the e-liquids.
+Without a regulatory body to monitor the ingredients that go into a vaping device, you cannot be certain what harmful, toxic chemicals might be contained within the e-liquids.

 Furthermore, because e-liquids come in a concentrated form, users may expose themselves to potentially toxic levels of nicotine when refilling the e-cartridges.
 Accidents are not only restricted to consumption though, with a growing number of cases of vapourisers and e-cigarettes exploding and catching fire being reported in the media.